There is no doubt that the AC75 is a remarkable boat; a monohull designed to fly, engineered to reach speeds…

 Article continues below…

 Ben Ainslie is the most successful Olympic sailor of all time, and Team Principal of the British America’s Cup challenger.
 INEOS Team UK will be challenging for the 36th America’s Cup in New Zealand in 2021.
-Each month he’ll be talking to Mark Chisenell about the innovations and technology behind the new AC75 foiling monohulls.
+Each month he talks to Mark Chisnell about the innovations and technology behind the new AC75 foiling monohulls.

-The post Road to the America’s Cup podcast episode 1: Imagining the AC75 appeared first on Yachting World.
+The post Road to the America’s Cup podcast episode 4: AC75 control systems explained appeared first on Yachting World.